Hyperparameter search for classification with Tabular data (Keras)

 Warning

-call does not output any information about the current status of the search.
-However, a results.csv
+The search call does not output any information about the current status of the search.
+However, a results.csv file is created in the local directly and can be visualized to see finished tasks.

-is the value returned by the run-functiontimestamp_submit
+• objective is the value returned by the run-function.

-is the time (in seconds) when the task was received after finishing by the evaluator since the creation of the evaluator.
+• m:timestamp_gather is the time (in seconds) when the task was received after finishing by the evaluator since the creation of the evaluator.

 [13]: